-Film, Television and Video Design is the creation of images and stories for amusement and information purposes using broadcast and digital media.
-This includes the entire or partial sequence of images seen via movies, documentaries, television shows, videos, and news segments.
+Film, Video, and Game Design is the creation of images and stories for amusement and information purposes using broadcast and digital media.
+This includes the entire or partial sequence of images seen via movies, documentaries, television shows, videos, and news segments, as well as video games.
 This also includes the self-sustaining images seen in advertisements and videos.